 NCIRS have been leaders in the use of VPD surveillance data to evaluate and track trends in morbidity in Aboriginal people.
 The reports on Vaccine Preventable Diseases and Vaccination Coverage in Aboriginal and Torres Strait Islander People have required development and/or application of new methods to determine the quality and completeness of Aboriginal data.
 Establishing minimum criteria of data quality has identified improvements in some jurisdictions which have allowed wider use of data and subsequent publication through these reports.
 While the AIHW has developed methods for assessing data quality for hospitalisations in Aboriginal people, NCIRS is the only organisation to systematically apply similar standards to VPD hospitalisations and vaccination coverage.

 Reports that focus on vaccine preventable diseases and vaccination coverage in Aboriginal and Torres Strait Islander people are published regularly.
-They are modelled on the national surveillance reports (link to VPD report in surveillance section) and provide a comparison of VPDs and vaccination coverage in Aboriginal and non-Aboriginal Australians.
+They are modelled on the national surveillance reports and provide a comparison of VPDs and vaccination coverage in Aboriginal and non-Aboriginal Australians.
 The quality of Aboriginal health data is also a focus of these reports.
-The latest (second) report, which covered the period 2003–2006, was published as a supplement issue of Communicable Diseases Intelligence in June 2008.
+The latest (third) report, which covered the period 2006–2010, was published as a supplement issue of Communicable Diseases Intelligence in December 2013.

-These reports bring together relevant routinely collected data on, notifications, hospitalisations, deaths and childhood and adult vaccination coverage: Vaccination Coverage Reports
+These reports bring together relevant routinely collected data on, notifications, hospitalisations, deaths and childhood and adult vaccination coverage: Vaccine preventable diseases and vaccination coverage in Aboriginal and Torres Strait Islander people, Australia 2006–2010

 Evaluation and grant-funded research